 We have library liaisons with experience in your discipline.

 Our subject librarians are here to help you and your students use databases effectively, consult archives, or devise research strategies.
 You can also request we purchase materials in your field.

-We can help you navigate UW’s Open Access Policy or find Open Educational Resources.
+We can help you navigate UW’s Open Access Policy and openly share your scholarship.

 The Library staff has expertise in Open scholarship, resources, and pedagogies that we are happy to share.
-Ask us about how the Open Access Policy will impact your work or get started finding low cost, openly licensed texts for your classes.
+Ask us about how the Open Access Policy will impact your work or how to get starting with Open Access publishing.

 The Library is here to support your teaching.

 We offer assignment and instructional design services, assistance for finding or supplementing Open Educational Resources, and software and technology services to support your teaching.
 Let’s work together to scaffold a research assignment, integrate 3D printing into your teaching, or have your students create and share a digital project.

 We can visit your class — in person or online.

 The Library offers library research and information literacy workshops for your students.
 Contact your subject librarian for a single session, workshop series, or Canvas module on database skills, evaluating information in context, avoiding plagiarism, and more.